Pâté de Campagne

 - Place the mold into a heatproof baking dish large enough to hold it and pour in enough hot water to come halfway up the side of the mold.
 Place in the oven and bake for 1 1/2 to 2 hours, or until the pâté reaches an internal temperature of 160°F.

-- Remove from the oven, cool completely, then refrigerate overnight or for up to 1 week.
+- Remove from the oven, cool completely, and then refrigerate overnight or for up to 1 week.
 Use the extra plastic wrap to lift the pâté out of its mold.
 Serve sliced with baguette, cornichons and Dijon mustard.

-- Pâté Grand-Mère: Use 1 1/2 pounds of pork butt and 1 1/2 pounds of pork liver.
+- Pâté Grand-Mère: Use 1 1/2 pounds of pork butt or shoulder and 1 1/2 pounds of pork liver.
 Substitute 2 slices of white bread for the flour.
 Soak the bread in the cream and break it up before whisking it into the eggs.

 - Quatre Épices Seasoning: This spice mixture, meaning "four spices," is commonly used in France to season sausages and pâtés.
 Mix together 1/2 teaspoon of pepper, 1 /2 teaspoon ground cloves, 1/2 teaspoon of nutmeg and 1/4 teaspoon of ginger.
 Use 1 to 2 teaspoons of this mixture in your pâté.